YOU KNOW SOMETHING

 You are not here because marketing is broken.

-You are here because the business has reached a point where decisions move more slowly, attract more scrutiny and carry greater consequence than they used to.
+You are here because decisions now move more slowly, carry more scrutiny and matter more than they used to.

 At this stage, effort and intelligence are assumed.